Why Humidity Levels Change During Weather Shifts

 Another important factor is moisture already inside the home.
 Everyday activities such as cooking, showering, drying clothes, and even breathing add water vapor to indoor air.
 When weather conditions prevent that moisture from escaping efficiently, it accumulates.

-This explains why a home may feel noticeably more humid during a storm or on a rainy day.
-The moisture is not new.
-It is simply not being removed as effectively.
+This explains why a home may feel noticeably more humid during a storm or on a rainy day: normal indoor moisture is being removed more slowly.

 In some cases, weather-driven humidity increases can reveal underlying issues.
 For example: